Skip to main content

 Getting started

-As first step is to install the TCP client.
-TCP clients for Python, Java, C# and Matlab can be found on our Github.
+The first step is to install the TCP client.
+TCP clients for Python, Java, C#, and MATLAB are available on our GitHub.

 Automated power measurements are highly customizable.
-The basic steps include configuring the Otii Arc/Ace, the Otii project, recording data and analyzing data.
-Here is an example of a most basic measurements that can be performed.
+The basic steps include configuring the Otii Arc/Ace, setting up the Otii project, recording data, and analyzing the data.
+Here is an example of the most basic measurements that can be performed.

 Integration with Jenkins

-Here is an example of low power measurements integration in CI set-up with Jenkins using Python.
+Here is an example of low-power measurement integration in the CI setup using Jenkins and Python.

 Power measurements integrated in IoT software continuous integration testing with Jenkins.